paidmappers/home/masthead.md

 ###what we do
 * we scour open data portals and sites for authorative data like buildings, public amenities, and addresses
 * we contact stakeholders to help generate interest in the community mapping process
 * we use best practices and repeatable processes to import quality data properly and quickly
+* we fill in the gaps in current data, and look for ways to improve its usability

 ###who we are